 For those who want to have longer bloom times but would also prefer not replanting every year, I have provided a list of common “everblooming” perennials below.
 However, I also want to mention that there are now some varieties of everblooming roses, hydrangeas, gardenia (the Jubilation gardenia), daylilies and lilacs (the Bloomerang and Josee lilacs).

-One of my favorite everblooming roses is the Pink Meidiland rose.
+One of my wife’s favorite everblooming roses is the Pink Meidiland rose.
 It’s not one of those over-plush roses where you can’t see into the middle of the flower.
-It’s an old-fashioned looking rose, and it produces pink blooms quite consistently from spring all the way until the first frost, and the blooms turn into orangey-red rose hips that will stay on the bush most of the winter, adding color nearly year round.
+It’s an old-fashioned looking rose, and it produces pink blooms quite consistently from spring all the way until the first frost, and the blooms turn into orangey-red rose hips that will stay on the bush most of the winter, adding color nearly year round

 Now for other flowers… In the list below, the common name(s) are first and genus name is second in italics.
 Like many horticultural plants, flowers are also bred many different ways in order to select for certain characteristics.
 Herein lies an important point: when going to the nursery with a specific plant in mind, be sure to have its genus, species, and even cultivar name in order to guarantee that you’ll get exactly what you want.
 Common names are not always a sure thing.